The Bankrate promise

-When you invest money, be prepared to encounter bumps along the way.
+When you invest, be prepared to encounter bumps along the way.
 The stock market moves up and down all the time, but the individual stocks that comprise the market all move at different paces.
 Some might have higher highs and lower lows, and others might move in nearly identical fashion to the market as a whole.
 Will a stock feel like a roller-coaster ride?
 Or will it feel more like you’re driving on a highway at the same pace as the car next to you?
-Its beta can offer helpful cues.

 What is beta, and how does it work?